Our advice on how to work night shifts and stay healthy

 4. Enjoy your days

 Make the most of your time off.
 Once you’ve caught up on your sleep do what you enjoy most.
-This might be as simple as sitting down as a family having a meal, catching up with friends for a coffee, going to the gym or cinema, or perhaps even attending those concerts at your children’s school that you had to miss before.
+This might be as simple as sitting down as a family having a meal, going for a walk or catching up with friends.

 5. Eat well